faanross/faanross.github.io/content/posts/post-1.md

 11. **List of all references**
 12. **Cheat Sheets**

-`NOTE: This page contains the entire course on one single page.
-If you'd like to view any specific section outlined above by itself feel free to click on it.`

 So without any further preamble, ***LET'S GET IT***.

 {{< figure src="/img/randy01.gif" title="" class="custom-figure" >}}